WebAhead/learn-database-testing/README.md

 ## Database build script

 Tests should not influence each other.
 This is a problem when testing databases because the whole point is to _persist_ data.
+E.g. if our first test adds a new user this might affect subsequent tests.

-So in order for each test to run in isolation we should reset the database before reach one.
+So in order for each test to run in isolation we should reset the database before each one.
 Let's write a function that rebuilds our database using the `init.sql` file.

 Create a `workshop/database/build.js` file.
 We can import our database pool object so we can make queries, and use Node's `fs` module to read the contents of our SQL file.